OpenLMIS/openlmis-stockmanagement/demo-data/README.md

 Defined in stockmanagement.stock_cards.json and stockmanagement.stock_card_line_items.json.

-For the EPI program, all vaccine products have a stock card at the Cuamba district store.
+For the EPI program, all vaccine products have a stock card at the Cuamba district store, and the facilities Cuamba (N003) in the Cuamba district and Assumane (N036) in the Lichinga district.
 An initial stock card was created for each product and a few stock movements are recorded.

 ## Physical Inventories